Difference between Rust and Go

 Rust and Go are two paradigms that are built with a specific aim but are capable of delivering high-tech performance.
-Both the languages compile to machine code and have the fascinating processing power, which a developer can use to build amazing platforms.
+Both languages compile to machine code and have fascinating processing power, which a developer can use to build amazing platforms.
 But the question still exists "Should I choose Rust or Go ?".

-|Rust is a paradigm that completely works on functional programming.
-It has several elements such as option types, for each-constructs and generics.||Go is a paradigm which is more of imperative when it comes to its functioning.
+|Go is a paradigm that is more of imperative when it comes to its functioning.
 Its major function is to return the error value from the functions.

 |Rust, unlike Go, doesn’t have amazing tools for design since machine readability was not the goal.
 Even some of the tools, which are indeed present, are hard to use.

 |For Rust, there are no such benchmarks.
-Rust is sophisticated when it comes to compiling check and has a rich type system, which can be expensive for developers.
+Rust is sophisticated when it comes to compiling checks and has a rich type of system, which can be expensive for developers.
 Though developers may question whether these checks are important or not.

-|Developers may prefer Rust over Go as they fundamentals problems have been faced by them using the platform.
+|Developers may prefer Rust over Go as the fundamental problems have been faced by them using the platform.
 So far, Rust hasn’t shown any such case yet.

-|Go can also interoperate but in order to do so, it will take a lot of efforts because this was not the goal while designing Go
+|Go can also interoperate but in order to do so, it will take a lot of effort because this was not the goal while designing Go

 |Rust majorly helps the developer to take care of every detail of the various threads and how exactly would it act with the remaining system

 Thus, Both Rust and Go are powerful and find many applications in several verticals.
 The platforms are unique in their own way and therefore it depends on a developer to choose a language based on what he is planning to build.